 TABLE OF CONTENTS 1

 INDIVIDUAL POLICY 4

 Individual Policy.
 Changes to the Document.
 Right to Cancel Coverage.
 Execution of Contract.
 Other Information You Should Have.
 4 4 4

 INTRODUCTION 6

-How to Use this Document Defined Terms How to Contact Us The Affordable Care Act (ACA).
+How to Use this Document Defined Terms.
+How to Contact Us.
+The Affordable Care Act (ACA).
 Non-Discrimination.
 Language Access Services.
 6 7 7

-YOUR RESPONSIBILITIES .10
+YOUR RESPONSIBILITIES 10

-Be Enrolled and Pay Required Premium.
-Not All Health Care Services Are Covered.
-Choose Your Health Care Providers.
-Pay Your Share.
-Show Your ID Card.
-File Claims with Complete and Accurate Information.
-Statement of Your Rights and Responsibilities.
-10 10 10 10
+Be Enrolled and Pay Required Premium Not All Health Care Services Are Covered Choose Your Health Care Providers Pay Your Share Show Your ID Card File Claims with Complete and Accurate Information Statement of Your Rights and Responsibilities 10 10 10 10

-OUR RESPONSIBILITIES .13
+OUR RESPONSIBILITIES 13

-Determine BenefitsPay for Our Portion of the Cost of Covered Health ServicesReview and Determine Benefits Following our Payment and Reimbursement Policies .13 es.
+Determine BenefitsPay for Our Portion of the Cost of Covered Health ServicesReview and Determine Benefits Following our Payment and Reimbursement Polici 13 ies.

-WHAT IS COVERED .15
+WHAT IS COVERED 15

-Accessing Benefits Prior Approval Utilization Review When Medicare or Other Coverage is Primary. .16 .18
+Accessing BenefitsPrior ApprovalUtilization ReviewWhen Medicare or Other Coverage is Primary.
+16 18

-BENEFITS AND COVERAGE .19
+BENEFITS AND COVERAGE 19

 Information About Your Cost Share.
 Your Annual Deductible.
 Your Annual Out-of-Pocket Maximum.
 Your Cost Sharing for Medical Services.
 Your Cost Sharing for Outpatient Prescription Drugs.
 Description of Covered Health Services.
-19 19 19
+19 19 19 23

-GENERAL EXCLUSIONS AND LIMITATIONS .54
+GENERAL EXCLUSIONS AND LIMITATIONS 54

 NETWORK BENEFITS 58

 Network Benefits

 Emergency Health Services

-Continuing Care when Physician Leaves Network .60
+Continuing Care when Physician Leaves Network

 WHEN COVERAGE BEGINS 61

-How to Enroll 61
+How to Enroll

 Genetic Information

 Eligibility for Coverage.

-When to Enroll and When Coverage Begins

-End Stage Renal Disease (ESRD)
+When to Enroll and When Coverage Begins End Stage Renal Disease (ESRD)

 HOW TO FILE A CLAIM

-Payment of Clean Claims
+Payment of Clean Claims Covered Health Services from a Network Health Care Provider

-Covered Health Services from a Network Health Care Provider
+Covered Health Services from a Non-Network Health Care Provider

 Filing Deadline for Claims.

-BENEFIT DETERMINATIONS.
+BENEFIT DETERMINATIONS 71

-Post-Service Claim Requests Pre-Service Requests
+Post-Service Claim Requests 71

+Pre-Service Requests.

-Urgent Pre-Service Requests that Require Immediate Action
+Urgent Pre-Service Requests that Require Immediate Action.

 Concurrent Care Claim Requests.
+73

 PREMIUMS 74

-Payment of Premiums 74
+Payment of Premiums

 Adjustments to Premiums.

-Grace Period .74
+Grace Period 74

-Special Grace Period for Members Receiving Advanced Payment of Tax Credits
+Special Grace Period for Members Receiving Advanced Payment of Tax Credits (APTC).
+7/

-(APTC)

 Reinstatement

-COMPLAINTS, GRIEVANCES AND APPEALS 76
+COMPLAINTS, GRIEVANCES AND APPEALS

 Terms Used in This Process.

 What to Do First.

 How to Request a Formal Grievance

+Grievance Process - Step 1

 Grievance Process - Step 2.

 Grievance Determinations

-External Review Rights 79
+External Review Rights

-COORDINATION OF BENEFITS .80
+COORDINATION OF BENEFITS 80

-Benefits When You Have Coverage under More than One Plan 80
+Benefits When You Have Coverage under More than One Plan.

 When Coordination of Benefits Applies

-Definitions.

-Order of Benefit Determination Rules.
+DefinitionsOrder of Benefit Determination Rules.

-Effect on the Benefits of the PlanRight to Receive and Release Needed Information
+Effect on the Benefits of the Plan.

+Right to Receive and Release Needed Information.

-Payments Made
+Payments Made 87

 Right of Recovery.
+87

 WHEN COVERAGE ENDS 88

 General Information.
-88

-Events Ending Your Coverage 88
+Events Ending Your Coverage

-Other Events Ending Your Coverage 89
+Other Events Ending Your Coverage

-Coverage for a Disabled Child.
+Coverage for a Disabled Child 90

 GENERAL LEGAL PROVISIONS 91

 Guaranteed Renewability 91

 Your Relationship with Physicians Health Plan 91

 Our Relationship with Health Care Providers

-Your Relationship with Health Care Providers
+Your Relationship with Health Care Providers 92

 Statements by Subscriber 92

-Incentives to Health Care Providers 92
+Incentives to Health Care Providers

-Interpretation of Benefits 92
+Interpretation of Benefits

 Administrative Services 93

 Amendments to the Plan

-Clerical Error
+Clerical Error.

 Information and Records

 Examination of Covered Persons

-Workers' Compensation Not Affected.
+Workers' Compensation Not Affected

-Medicare Eligibility.
+Medicare Eligibility

 Subrogation and Reimbursement.

 Payment of Claims.

 Refund of Overpayments.

 Limitation of Action

 Limitation of Liability

 Non-Assignment.

 Entire Policy

-Proof of Loss.
+Proof of Loss

 Health Care Provider Communications.

 Excluded or Sanctioned Health Care Providers 99

 DEFINED TEDMS 100